-Birmingham is home to one of the largest British Asian populations in the UK, and there’s simply no better place to eat your body weight in curry than in old Brum, writes Dilvin Yasa.
+Birmingham is home to one of the largest British Asian populations in the UK, and there’s simply no better place to eat your body weight than in old Brum, writes Dilvin Yasa.
+Here’s the best curry houses in Birmingham.

 Let’s just come right out and say it; the Brits take their curry very, very seriously.